usc-cloud/parallel-louvain-modularity/QuickStart.md

 <H2>Parallel Algorithm For Fast Community Detection</H2>
 <p>
-This document provides a quick guide to setting up and running our parallel implementation for <a href="https://sites.google.com/site/findcommunities/">Louvain community detection method</a> to detect non overlapping communities in large graphs .
+This document provides a quick guide to setting up and running our parallel implementation for <a href="https://sites.google.com/site/findcommunities/"> Louvain community detection method</a> to identify non overlapping communities in large graphs .
 <br>
 Lovain community detection method detect communities in a graph in a hierarchical manner.
 At each level detected communities are reduced to vertices, reducing the graph size.
 This enable zoom in and out of high level communities to find communities at a lower level.
 </p>